ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Method

 \section{Method}

-Our proposed method, ReConPatch, focuses on learning a representation space that maps patch features with similar nominal characteristics to be grouped closely in an unsupervised learning manner.
+Our proposed method, ReConPatch, focuses on learning a representation space that maps features extracted from nominal image patches to be grouped closely if they share similar nominal characteristics in an unsupervised learning manner.
 Although previous work \cite{roth2022towards} has shown the effectiveness of selecting representative nominal patch features using a pre-trained model, this model still presents a representation biased to the natural image data, which has a gap with the target data.
 The main concept of our proposed approach is to train the target-oriented features that spread out the distributions of patch features according to the variations in normal samples, and gathers the similar features.